ikmdev/tinkar-core/README.md

 4. To build and run Komet, please refer to the Komet README [LINK]

 ## Issues and Contributions
-Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/tinkar-core/issues).
+Technical and non-technical issues can be reported to the GitHub [Issue Tracker](https://github.com/ikmdev/tinkar-core/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.